WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-events-access-token.md

 # Facebook Events Access Token

 With WP Social Ninja, adding your Facebook Page events to your WordPress site is quick and simple.
-In this guide, we’ll walk you through how to connect your Facebook Page with WP Social Ninja and display your events directly on your website.&nbsp;
+In this guide, we'll walk you through how to connect your Facebook Page with WP Social Ninja and display your events directly on your website.

-## **Facebook Event Access Settings&nbsp;**
+## **Facebook Event Access Settings**

 To access the Facebook Event Access settings in WP Social Ninja, navigate to the **Platform** tab from the top menu, then click the **Settings** icon.